acaZdr/acaZdr/README.md

 ## 🌱 Goals
 - 🛠 Engage in real-world projects to apply my skills.
-- 📚 Continuously learn and adapt in the rapidly evolving field of machine learning.
+- 📚 Continuously learn and adapt in the rapidly evolving field of machine learning and data science.
 - 🤝 Collaborate with professionals in the industry and grow together.

 ## Let's Connect! 🌐